aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/chart/_index.md

 ### toPdf() {#toPdf--}

-Creates the chart pdf and saves it to a stream.
+Creates the chart PDF and saves it to a stream.

 ```javascript
 toPdf() : Uint8Array;